emberjs/guides/source/localizable/components/block-params.md

 ### Consuming yielded values with block params

 The block expression can then use block params to bind names to any yielded values for use in the block.
-This allows for template customisation when using a component, where the markup is provided by the consuming template, but any event handling behavior implemented in the component is retained such as `click()` handlers.
+This allows for template customization when using a component, where the markup is provided by the consuming template, but any event handling behavior implemented in the component is retained such as `click()` handlers.